PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 ## CONTACTS BLOCKS

-There are as many blocks as there are contacts in Shop parameters > Contact > Contact.
+Each contact added in in Shop parameters > Contact > Contact has its own block.

+With these blocks, the users can quickly see if a there are new messages (that have not yet been read).

+By default, there are two blocks, and adding more contacts will add more blocks.

 For each block, the description filled for the contact (in Shop parameters > Contact > Contact) is displayed.